dmhurley/course-site/README.md

 * MySQL must installed.
 Or at least another doctrine compatible database.
 * The latest version of mcrypt and libmcrypt must be installed.
 * The permissions of `app/cache`, `app/log`, `web/bundles`, and `web/files` [***must*** be set correctly](http://symfony.com/doc/current/book/installation.html#configuration-and-setup)
-* if apache does not follow symlinks.
+* If apache does not follow symlinks.
 Assets must be installed with `php app/console assets:install`

 The best way to get this repository running on your computer is to use Composer.
 If you don't have Composer installed you can run the following commands from the project directory to install the various Bundles this project uses.